-To be fure it is, faid Charles.
+To be sure it is, said Charles.

 Father.
-Would it not, think you, be as impossible for any number of men, untaught, by their utmost efforts, to build build and navigate fuch a ship as we have seen, as to fly through the air?
+Would it not, think you, be as impossible for any number of men, untaught, by their utmost efforts, to build build and navigate fuch a ship as we have seen, as to sly through the air?